rotundasoftware/steamer/README.md

 ## The power of containerization

 Because containers are in charge of managing their own manifests and loading their own data (i.e. stuffing themselves), container classes can be designed to suit any data source or purpose.
-For example, you could easily define a redis container type that loads data by key name:
+For example, you could easily define a redis container class that loads data by key name:
 ```javascript
 ssData.add( {
 	session : [ 'userId', 'permissions' ]